Lakhon Mein Aik: Soundtrack

 The soundtrack was composed by Nisar Bazmi.

 Release and reception

-Lakhon Mein Aik was released on 28 April 1967 and became a commercial success.
+Lakhon Mein Aik was released on 28 April 1967, and became a commercial success.
+In 2017, the film was screened at the Mandwa Film Club in Lok Virsa Museum, Islamabad.

 Filmman of The Statesman said it "does make a departure from the general run of Urdu films but somehow clings to the hackneyed twists and turns.

 Accolades

 The film won in six categories at the Pakistani Nigar Awards: